-NOTE: The IPXSPX.CFG file is modified from the INETCFG utility when you set SPX/IPXTM parameters.
+NOTE: The ipxspx.cfg file is modified from the INETCFG utility when you set SPX/IPX parameters.

-- When you load IPXS, STREAMS is autoloaded. - IPXSPX.CFG contains the Service Advertising Protocol (SAP) filtering, SAP and Router Information Protocol (RIP) timers, and the IPX configuration defaults. - You can create multiple configuration files in addition to IPXSPX.CFG.
-Use this feature if you frequently alternate between two or more IPX/ SPXTM configurations.
+- When you load ipxs, streams is autoloaded. - Ipxspx.cfg contains the Service Advertising Protocol (SAP) filtering, SAP and Router Information Protocol (RIP) timers, and the IPX configuration defaults. - You can create multiple configuration files in addition to ipxspx.cfg.
+Use this feature if you frequently alternate between two or more IPX/SPX configurations.

-To create multiple configuration files, copy the IPXSPX.CFG file to a new filename (IPXSPX2.CFG, for example).
-Then you can change the IPXSPX.CFG file (by using INETCFG) and still preserve the original configuration in the IPXSPX2.CFG file.
+To create multiple configuration files, copy the ipxspx.cfg file to a new filename (ipxspx.cfg, for example).
+Then you can change the ipxspx.cfg file (by using INETCFG) and still preserve the original configuration in the ipxspx2.cfg file.

-• To load a configuration file other than the default IPXSPX.CFG file, use the LDFILE option.
+• To load a configuration file other than the default ipxspx.cfg file, use the LDFILE option.

-For example, if you have a second configuration file called IPXSPX2.CFG, you can load that configuration by typing
+For example, if you have a second configuration file called $\tt ipxspx2.cfg,$ you can load that configuration by typing